Trying to save South Africa's first language - BBC News

 "Because of our history, people today do not want to speak the language any more, there is so much pain around it.

-"We abandoned the N||uu language and learned to speak Afrikaans, although we are not white people - that has affected our identity," she adds.
+"We abandoned the N|uu language and learned to speak Afrikaans, although we are not white people - that has affected our identity," she adds.

 They don't speak much but nod in agreement as she speaks.

-Ouma Geelmeid, as she is affectionately known, says she is hoping to remove the shame around speaking N||uu today.
+Ouma Geelmeid, as she is affectionately known, says she is hoping to remove the shame around speaking N|uu today.

 Like many other African languages, this language had been passed down orally over generations - but this is now threatening its survival.

-Until recently years there was no record of it as a written language.
+Until recent years there was no record of it as a written language.

-"From the work we did with Ouma Geelmeid's community, we learned that these communities see language as their identity and that is an important aspect to human interactions." says Ms Shah.
+"From the work we did with Ouma Geelmeid's community, we learned that these communities view language as an important marker of their identity." says Ms Shah.

-"Personal identity is incredibly important, more so now in a global world."
+Experts say personal identity is becoming increasingly important in a world that is embracing globalisation.

 Language is about more than simply an idea to communicate with one another, it is also tied in with culture and a way of life for a community, the experts tell me.